Appendix A

 Use this appendix whenever you need to define what you are trying to validate, set up a safe environment, capture evidence, and explain what is supported, what is still conditional, and why.

-This appendix is the validation-method companion to Module 5, the capstone, and the future harness.
+This appendix is the validation-method companion to Module 5, Module 7, the capstone, and the future harness.

 What Validation Means Here